Exciton Scattering via Algebraic Topology: Intersection Theory in

 \subsection{The global index}

 The CW decomposition of $U(n)$ given in \S\ref{subsec:steenrod} has one top cell and its $(n^2-1)$-skeleton is $D_1U(n)$.
-The top cell of $D_1U(n)$ defines a generator $\mu \in H_{n^2-1}(D_1U(n))$ (with integer coefficients being understood).
+The subcomplex $D_1U(n)$ also has one top cell given by \eqref{eqn:top-cell}.
+The latter defines a generator $\mu \in H_{n^2-1}(D_1U(n))$ (with integer coefficients being understood; the top cell of $D_1U(n)$ defines a cycle since there are no cells in dimension $n^2-2$).
 Alternatively, the generator can be obtained by means of Poincar\'e duality: the fundamental class $[U(n)] \in H_{n^2}(U(n))$ defined by the top cell of $U(n)$ gives an isomorphism

 where the first displayed map is induced by the inclusion $j:D_1U(n) \ra U(n)$ and the second displayed map is Poincar\'e duality.
 The generator of $H^1(U(n))$ comes from the determinant map $\det\: U(n) \to S^1$.
 The map $j_\ast$ is an isomorphism by the homology long exact sequence of the pair $(U(n),D_1U(n))$.
 Let $[S^1] \in H_1(S^1)$ be the fundamental class.